Are Solar Shingles Worth It: a Guide

 On the other hand, solar shingles may be the better choice if you already need a new roof or if aesthetics are an important aspect of your decision-making.
 For example, if you live in a historic area or a neighborhood with strict building codes, solar shingles may be your only option for going solar.

 Whether solar shingles or solar panels are better really needs to be evaluated on a case-by-case basis, and your decision may largely depend on what's currently available in your area.
-To compare your options, begin by reaching out to the solar energy companies in your area for quotes and consultations.
+To compare your options, start by contacting solar energy companies in your area for quotes and consultations.

 FAQ